How to build business visibility beyond social media

 1. Email newsletters

-Email marketing is still one of the most reliable ways to connect with people interested in your brand.
+Email marketing is still one of the best ways to reach people interested in your brand.
 Send short, interesting or thoughtful emails every couple of weeks to build trust and remind people you’re there to help.
 Remember, you own your email list, not an algorithm.

 2. Podcasts and guest interviews

-Speaking about your expertise will build credibility.
-If running your own podcast sounds like too much, look for relevant podcasts where you can appear as a guest.
-That has the added bonus of getting you in front of new audiences - and creates backlinks to your own website which helps with search visibility.
+Speaking about your knowledge and expertise will build credibility.
+If you’re not ready to run your own podcast, think about appearing as a guest on others.
+It has the added bonus of getting you in front of new audiences - and creates backlinks to your own website, which helps with search visibility.

 3. YouTube and video content

-Share your expertise in online groups, local business networks, and memberships.
-You could even partner with other ethical business for joint events, blogs, offers, and email swaps.
-Another idea is sponsoring an event that aligns with your values.
+Share your knowledge in online groups, local business networks, and memberships.
+You could also partner with other ethical businesses for joint events, blogs, special offers, or email swaps.
+Another idea is sponsoring an event that reflects your values.
 Share what you’re doing through press releases and online channels, building backlinks and online presence.

 5. Press releases

 When you have news, write a press release for relevant media publications.
-Reading about your brand in relevant, reputable publications will increase trust, brand awareness, and credibility.
-If the publication shares the story online, that will help with your online presence and build backlinks too.
+Being mentioned in relevant, reputable publications helps people trust your brand and increases awareness.
+Online stories can also help improve your visibility and build backlinks.

 6. Case studies

-Case studies share real life results that show your expertise.
+Case studies share real life results that showcase your expertise.
 They’re great because anyone with the same problem can see exactly how you can help.
-Both written and video case studies generate content that can be discovered through search and shared by others.
+Both written and video case studies produce stories that people can find and share.

 Top tip: Choose marketing channels that feel natural, not forced.
-Focus on building relationships and sharing genuinely helpful content, not just on reach.
+Prioritise building relationships and sharing genuinely helpful content, not just reach.

 Create content strategically without burnout

-One reason social media can feel so tiring is the pressure to keep producing - especially new and exciting ideas.
+One reason social media can feel so tiring is the constant pressure to produce new and exciting content.
 Slow marketing changes that mindset.
 Instead of endless content creation, think about repurposing and longevity.

 Repurposing content across channels